 replaced by a buoy.
 Light 31 is also missing and it has been replaced by a buoy.
+Light 31 is also missing and it too has been replaced by a buoy.
 However, the steel "I"-beam pile that supported Light 31 is still in place and leaning slightly.
 It was photo-located and it should be mapped as a lone pile.